SaugatRasaili7/College-Program-Management-System/readme.md

 Worked on ReportService and minor UI message improvements

-Assisted in testing and verifying event and participant registration modules
+Assisted in testing and verifying event and participant registration

 Percentage of Work: ~20%